omenejoseph/enum-manager/readme.md

 ``` bash
 $ php artisan make:enum gender_enum
 ```
-This command would create a class GenderEnum in an Enum directory on App folder.
+This command would create a class GenderEnum in an Enum directory on app folder.
-This clas just contains constants that are your actual enums.
+This class just contains constants that are your actual enums.
 ```
 <?php